 During the second public comment period, for the first revised draft of the plan, the State received 72 comments.
 The State categorized these comments into the same 14 themes it had drawn from the previous public input, and it also provided specific responses to each comment.
 A complete listing of the public comment summaries and the State's responses appears at Appendix H-2.
-Based on those comments, as well as the July 30, 2015, CMS feedback and a September 9, 2015, technical assistance call with CMS, HFS made several updates to the plan, all described in the previous version of the plan still available on the STP website.
+Based on those comments, as well as the July 30, 2015, CMS feedback and a September 9, 2015, technical assistance call with CMS, HFS made several updates to the plan.